Taking the plunge and setting out to pick a dog breed that suits you best is something that can be scary at first.

 The average life expectancy of a Lancashire Heeler is approximately 12-13 years, which is around average when it comes to dogs of similar breeds.

-In order for this breed to have a long and healthy life, make sure to keep an eye on its exercise and activity, mental stimulation and serve it premium food.
+For this breed to have a long and healthy life, make sure to keep an eye on its exercise and activity, mental stimulation and serve it premium food.

 Intelligence, Temperament & Personality Traits of the Lancashire Heeler